 Vacating the conviction on a ground of legal invalidity will eliminate all immigration effects that flow from the conviction itself.
 See, e.g., Wiedersperg v INS (9th Cir 1990) 896 F2d 1179 (postconviction writ vacating criminal conviction entitled alien to reopen deportation proceeding even after he had been deported).
 Direct appeal, habeas corpus, coram nobis, and motions to withdraw the plea or vacate the conviction will have this effect.
-In re Sirban (BIA 1970) 13 I&N 592; In re Kaneda (BIA 1979) 16 I&N 677.
+In re Sirhan (BIA 1970) 13 I&N Dec 592; In re Kaneda (BIA 1979) 16 I&N Dec 677.

 Vacating the judgment will also eliminate the effect of any sentence or imprisonment resulting from the conviction.
 Moreover, a petition for extraordinary writ may be brought simply for purposes of vacating the original sentencing and obtaining a fresh sentencing hearing.
 A new sentence imposed by the judge will be the one considered by the immigration authorities, even if the defendant has already completed serving the original sentence.
-In re Martin (BIA 1982) 18 I&N 226 (correction of illegal sentence); In re H. (BIA 1961) 9 I&N 380 (new trial and sentence); In re J. (BIA 1956) 6 I&N 562 (commutation).
+In re Martin (BIA 1982) 18 I&N Dec 226 (correction of illegal sentence); In re H. (BIA 1961) 9 I&N Dec 380 (new trial and sentence); In re J. (BIA 1956) 6 I&N Dec 562 (commutation).

 In order to be effective, however, the court must vacate the conviction on some ground of legal invalidity-constitutional or statutory.
-If the court vacates the conviction purely on humanitarian or discretionary grounds, the INS will not regard the conviction as eliminated for immigration purposes.
-See Beltran-Leon v INS (9th Cir 1998) 134 F3d 1379.
+If the court vacates the conviction purely on humanitarian or discretionary grounds, immigration officials will not regard the conviction as eliminated for immigration purposes.
+See Beltran-Leon v INS (9th Cir 1998) 134 F3d 1379; In re Pickering (BIA 2003) 23 I&N Dec 621.
 On the other hand, a sentence vacated on any ground at all, even on discretionary grounds, is eliminated for immigration purposes.
-In re Song (BIA 2001) 23 Int Dec 173.
+In re Song (BIA 2001) 23 I&N Dec 173.